aayushjain92/SafeBank-Inc.-Electronic-Payment-System/README.md

 * Make donations
 * Email Notifications
 * Customer Support
-* Expense reports and Live Forex rates
+* Expense Charts and Live Forex rates in the form of Charts

 ## Technologies Used
 #### Frontend